Jenny Wren / Blackbird - podcast episode cover

 Speaker 2

 When Paul McCartney went off bird watching as a kid, he was trying to escape the daily grind of school, errands, work and other people.
-Even now when he's looking for a location to buckle down and write songs, here's the same impulse.
+Even though when he's looking for a location to buckle down and write songs, here's the same impulse.

 Speaker 4

-When you're writing something as embarrassing, as potentially embarrassing as a love song, it's best to hide away in the furthest corner cupboard you can find so that no one can hear you through this process.
-So I will often literally try and get away so that nobody can hear me do this, because this is like very private.
+When you're writing something as embarrassing, as potentially embarrassing as a love song, it's best to hide away in the furthest corner cupboard you can find so that no one can hear you.

 It's got to just be me and this guitar.